 Shichi Go San: Keiki Kimono Dressing

 Shichi Go San, literally translated as “seven, five, three,” stems from the Meiji Era (1868-1912) when parents brought their kimono-clad children—girls, ages three and seven; and boys, age three and five—to Shintō shrines and prayed for their children to have long and prosperous lives.
-Today, this coming-of-age custom has evolved to encompass all children regardless of their age.
-Children can dress up in elegant kimono and zōri (sandals) and capture the day with a professional photograph at this traditional event.
-This annual event is usually held in the middle of November.
+Today in Japan this coming-of-age custom is celebrated on November 15.

 At JCCH's annual event, children are dressed in elegant kimono and zōri (sandals), a professional photographer captures the day, and they receive a Shintō blessing.

 Check back here in early Fall 2019 for additional information and registration.